-- A major influence of greenhouse warming on rainfall is the tendency for heavier rainfalls interspersed by longer dry periods, and for greater extremes.
-On the eastern shore of the Derwent River under the A2 scenario by the end of the century there is projected to be: - o Up to 7 days less rainfall per year, and 16% more rainfall per rain day. - o 1-3 more very wet days, including 0-2 more days of >10 mm rainfall each year. - An increase in the maximum instantaneous rainfall rate of over 30% in some locations in some seasons, up to 25 % more rainfall on the wettest day of the year, and a similar increase for the wettest 5-day run of wet days. - Rainfall brought by rare extreme events will increase: a 200-year average recurrence interval (ARI) event is currently around 100 mm, and this is projected to increase 30-40%.
+- An average of 20 mm more rainfall on the wettest day of the year (30% increase), a similar increase for the wettest 5-day run of wet days. - An increase in the rainfall brought by rare extreme events: a 200-year average recurrence interval (ARI) event increases by up to 70%.
 More common ARI events (ARI-10, ARI-50) increase by a similar proportion. - Pan evaporation is projected to increase, by up to 19% under the A2 scenario by the end of the century, driven by the increases in temperature but also changes to relative humidity, wind speeds, cloudiness and radiation. - Changes to rainfall and evaporation lead to changes in water runoff and river flows.
 This in turn has impacts on the inflows into dams and water storages.
-Under the A2 scenario by the end of the century: - Average runoff is projected to increase in all seasons. - Proportional (%) increases in runoff are larger than the change to rainfall, some changes in runoff exceed 30% in some seasons. - High daily runoff amounts are projected to increase, including those that may lead to erosion or flooding, low daily runoff amounts are projected to stay much the same. - Average flows in the Derwent River are projected to increase slightly: the central estimate is 10% by the end of the century (flood flows see the section below).
+Under the A2 scenario by the end of the century: - Average runoff is projected to increase steadily in all seasons through the latter half of the century. - o Proportional (%) increases in runoff are larger than the change to rainfall, so average runoff changes may be over 60% in some areas in some seasons. - High daily runoff amounts are projected to increase, including those that may lead to erosion or flooding, low daily runoff amounts are projected to stay much the same.